matthewweaver/dask-data-pipeline/README.md

 The objective is not necessarily to _finish_ the exercise, it's to observe how you proceed through the work required.
 Use the exercise as an opportunity to show what **quality production code** looks like.

-> If using Python we recommend using the `pandas` package for this exercise.
+> If using Python we recommend using the `pandas` package for this exercise, though it's not required.

 ## Guidelines